Mental Exercises for Psychological Erectile Dysfunction

 Your mind can make for beautiful, functional, and satisfying sex, but it can also make sex an agony.
 Perhaps most important for our purposes, it can create and maintain sex problems and make resolving the problems difficult or even impossible.
 With your mind on your side, however, it’s much easier to solve any problems.

 To get the most from your self-help program, it’s essential to make sure your mind is working with you rather than against you.
-In a number of places earlier in the book, I have given examples of using your mind to your advantage, such as mentally rehearsing things you want to say and do, and using fantasies to increase arousal.
+In a number of places, I have given examples of using your mind to your advantage, such as mentally rehearsing things you want to say and do and using fantasies to increase arousal.
 But now we need to get into more detail.

 If you’re having a sex problem of any kind, it’s probable that you are helping to maintain that problem by the activity of your mind.
 Such negative thinking makes it difficult for the problem to fix itself and for therapy or self-help materials to work.

-If there’s no physical reason for your erection problem, the main difficulty may well be in how you think your penis should function.
+If there’s no physical reason for your ED, the main difficulty may well be in how you think your penis should function.
 A great many men uncritically accept the superhuman standards and myths about penises, then get upset when they discover they are merely human.

 A married man of thirty-nine called early one morning and virtually demanded an immediate appointment.